MaherDissem/Unsupervised-Anomaly-Detection-in-Noisy-Time-Series-Data-for-Enhancing-Load-Forecasting/README.md

 Execute with python `src/forecasting/main.py`.

-- Pipeline
+### Pipeline

 All these modules can be called individually using their corresponding arguments.
-Plus, sequential execution of the training and evaluation of every module in the pipeline given data parameters is automated with `python /src/pipeline.py`.
+Plus, the sequential execution of the training and evaluation of every module in this pipeline, given data parameters, is automated with `python /src/pipeline.py`.

 ### Datasets